 Recovery from any addiction is not easy, and an eating disorder is no different.
 But it can be done.
 Remember... plan your life around your recovery, not your recovery around your life.

 We have treated eating disorders for more than 20 years.
 We know recovery from an eating disorder is absolutely possible.
-It's happening every day at Remuda Ranch.
+It's happening every day at Remuda Ranch at The Meadows.
 Based on feedback from patients, families and professionals, the vast majority of our patients remain committed to a life of health, balance and purpose.

 For additional information about the treatment of eating disorders, please call to speak to a Counselor at 866-390-5100 or complete a Take the Next Step form and we will contact you with the information you need.